hueitan/javascript-sdk-design/README.md

 *Based on the book [Third-Party JavaScript](http://thirdpartyjs.com)*

-In which case you should design a JavaScript SDK for your application?
+In which case, you should design a JavaScript SDK for your application?

 1. [Embedded widgets](https://github.com/huei90/javascript-sdk-design/blob/master/SCOPE.md#embedded-widgets) - Small interactive applications embedded on the publisher's web page (Disqus, Google Maps, Facebook Widget)
 2. [Analytics and metrics](https://github.com/huei90/javascript-sdk-design/blob/master/SCOPE.md#analytics-and-metrics) - For gathering intelligence about visitors and how they interact with the publisher's website (GA, Flurry, Mixpanel)